canonical-ols/talisker/README.rst

 url on your app to see them.

-This all works out of the box by using the talisker runner instead of gunicorns, and there are many more features you can use too.
+This all works out of the box by using the talisker runner instead of gunicorn's, and there are many more features you can use too.

 Elevator Pitch